TheRed002/t-bot/prompts.md

 - Email alerts for weekly reports
 - SMS for emergency situations
 - Webhook integration for external systems

+**MANDATORY**: Use structured logging from src.core.logging for all notification delivery events and status tracking

 ### Directory Structure to Create
 ```